-In this performance, three custom quadcopters climb to a certain height and then cut power to their own motors, freefalling until the last moment before they hit the ground; they restore power and re-stabilize, and then rise again to repeat this pattern indefinitely.
+In this performance, a pair of custom quadcopters climb to a certain height and then cut power to their own motors, freefalling until the last moment before they hit the ground; they restore power and re-stabilize, and then rise again to repeat this pattern indefinitely.

-There’s a split-consciousness at work here that is different from most autonomous systems - most systems that encounter the unknown (new terrain, new waypoints, new forces and loading) have a highly-developed rubric for working out the next process, the next iteration of the OODA loop.
-Here, the loop is intentionally interrupted at a critical point, while a parallel process, an observation process, becomes paramount, intervening at the last moment before disaster.
+In terms of materiality, working with open-source autopilot software is illuminating - the interventions needed here are both brutal and nuanced, since many aspects of the flight control software are dedicated to preventing the exact kind of plummet that is the focus of the piece.
+I quite like that there’s a split-consciousness at work that is absent from/antithetical to conventional autonomous systems - most systems that encounter the unknown (new terrain, new waypoints, new forces and loading) have a highly-developed rubric for working out the next process, the next iteration of the OODA loop.
+Here, the loop is intentionally interrupted at a critical point, while a parallel process, one of introspection and auto-proprioception, becomes paramount, intervening at the last moment before disaster.

 At the end of his essay on Sophie Calle’s Suite Venitienne, Baudrillard writes about the act of swooning: